Beltain/BeltainsTools.UnityPackage/README.md

 * <b>Pathfinding</b> - Got an A* implementation in here.
 * <b>IO</b> - Includes and easy to use compressed file saving/loading system.
 * <b>UI Line Renderer</b> - A user friendly line renderer for Unity's canvas renderer.
+* <b>UI Line Graph</b> - A simple line graph component that allows for dataset readouts.

 ## Contributions
 I'm not currently accepting contributions to this package.
 Just wanted to make it public.
 Thanks for your interest though.